 3. How the qualification interview proceeds

-The qualification interview takes place at the School for Foreign Language Teaching, ul.
+The qualification interview takes place at the Centre for Foreign Language Teaching, ul.
 Nowy Świat 69, 00-046, Warsaw, tel./fax 022 55 20 128 or ul.
 Krakowskie Przedmieście 26/28, 00-927, Warsaw, tel./fax 022 55 20 523.
 Candidates will be informed of the exact date and location of the interview well in advance.
-The interview is conducted by a two-person committee from the School for Foreign Language Teaching.
+The interview is conducted by a two-person committee from the Centre for Foreign Language Teaching.
 The interview, which lasts 15-20 minutes, consists of two parts: